-~ \\ \emph{RQ3: Is~\newtool~useful to contract users?} Different from other tools which aim to fully automatically analyze smart contracts, \newtool~is designed to facilitate human users.
-We thus conduct a user study to see whether \newtool~is helpful for users to detect vulnerabilities.
+\textbf{\emph{RQ3: Is~\newtool~useful to contract users?}} Different from other tools which aim to fully automatically analyze smart contracts, \newtool~is designed to facilitate human users.
+We thus conduct a user study to see whether \newtool~is helpful to them.

-The user study takes the form of an online test.
+The study takes the form of an online test.
 Once a user starts the test, first the user is briefed with necessary background on smart contract vulnerabilities (with examples).
 Then, 6 smart contracts (selected at random each time from a pool of contracts) are displayed one by one.
 For each contract, the source code is first shown.
 Afterwards, the user is asked to analyze the contract and answer the two questions.
-The first question asks what is the vulnerability that the contract has.
-The second question requires user to identify the most gas consuming path in the contract (with one function call).
+The first question asks what is the vulnerability the contract has.
+The second question requires user to identify the most gas consuming path in contract (with one function call).

 For the first three contracts, the outputs from \newtool~are shown alongside the contract source code as a hint to the user.
 For the remaining 3 contracts, the hints are not shown.
 The contracts are randomized so that not the same contracts are always displayed with the hint.
 The goal is to check whether users can identify the vulnerabilities correctly and more efficiently with \newtool's results.